Llanelly Railway: The dock at Llanelly

 The dock at Llanelly was not walled, but had unimproved sloping margins; timber jetties with shoots were erected for loading vessels.
 The harbour pool was gated, and from time to time the provision of a second set of gates forming a lock was considered, but not proceeded with.
 Hydraulic machinery was provided from March 1858 by the Llanelly Dock Hydraulic Company, an entity evidently established for the purpose.

-With the South Wales Railway established, there was pressure to connect the dock at Llanelly to it by a broad gauge connection so as to bring business to the dock.
-The Dock was an intrinsic part of the Llanelly company's business, but once again it engaged in attempts to get the SWR to pay for the branch.
-These were fruitless, and the Llanelly company eventually built it, opening it in January 1859.
+With the South Wales Railway (SWR) established, there was pressure to connect the dock at Llanelly to it by a broad gauge connection so as to bring business to the dock.
+The dock was an intrinsic part of the Llanelly Railway and Dock Company's business, but once again it engaged in attempts to get the SWR to pay for the branch.
+These were fruitless, and the Llanelly Railway and Dock Company eventually built it, opening it in January 1859.